Carpenter Body Company: 1950s

+In the era following World War II, Carpenter began marketing itself under "The safest link between home and school" under the mascot of a lance-carrying knight (symbolizing the safety of its all-steel bodies); in various forms, this was used to the end of the 1980s.

 In 1954, Carpenter produced its first transit-style "forward-control" bus.
 Similar to designs from Blue Bird and Wayne, the company used Marmon-Herrington as its chassis supplier.
 As with other manufacturers, Carpenter conventional-style buses in the early 1950s were available on a variety of chassis, including Chevrolet/GMC, Ford, Dodge, International Harvester, Mack, REO, Diamond T, Studebaker, and White.

-In March 1956, the Carpenter factory was again struck by fire, starting on the body-fitment station.
-Causing nearly $750,000 in damage, much of the factory was destroyed, except for the warehouse, upholstery shop, and paint shop; approximately two dozen buses were driven away from the fire to safety.
+In March 1956, the Mitchell, Indiana factory was again struck by fire; starting in the body-fitment station, the fire caused nearly $750,000 in damage.
+Much of the factory was destroyed, with the exception of the warehouse, upholstery shop, and paint shop (the source of the 1947 fire); approximately two dozen buses were driven away from the fire to safety.

 With the help of factory workers, the factory was rebuilt and expanded in just 89 days.
-During the reconstruction, some workers worked without pay until later compensated.
+During the reconstruction, some workers worked without pay until later compensated..

-Following the 1963 death of Ralph Carpenter at age 85, leadership of the company transferred to his son-in-law John A. Foddrill.
+1960s

+In November 1963, company founder Ralph Carpenter died at age 86.
+Though living part-time in Florida since World War II, Carpenter had maintained his leadership role at the company that bore his name until his death; over 55 years, the company shifted from a rural blacksmith works fixing wagons as a side business to building nearly 3,000 school buses yearly.
+The company continued operations as a family-owned business, with leadership transferring to his son-in-law John A. Foddrill.

-To the end of the 1960s, Carpenter continued to produce its school bus product line as it had since the 1920s: every vehicle was essentially built one at time without an assembly line and essentially to order.
-Although one of the larger school bus manufacturers, Carpenter allowed for a great deal of specialization and available options for a purchaser.
+To the end of the 1960s, Carpenter continued its operations as it had since the 1920s: every vehicle was essentially built one at time without an assembly line and essentially to order.
+Though body designs primarily varied in size and passenger capacity (coinciding with chassis manufacturers and customer specification), Carpenter allowed for an extensive range of specialization and available options for a purchaser.

-In 1969, Carpenter became one of the first manufacturers to offer a downsized school bus (25-30 passengers) for smaller-scale operators.
-Based on the General Motors P-chassis, the Carpenter Cadet CV utilized the roof and the body of the conventional-body Carpenter from the entry door rearward.
-From the drivers' seat forward, the Cadet was designed similar to the GM "stepvan".
-The Cadet would spawn a number of similar designs from other manufacturers, remaining in production for 29 years.
+In 1969, Carpenter became one of the first manufacturers to offer a downsized school bus (under 30 passengers) for smaller-scale operators.
+Based on the General Motors P-chassis, the Carpenter Cadet CV utilized the roof and the body of the conventional-body Carpenter from the entry door rearward; the forward portion of the Cadet was developed similar to a "stepvan".
+The Cadet would spawn a number of similar designs from other manufacturers, remaining in production through 1998.

-In 1970, Carpenter upgraded its transit-style school buses with the introduction of the Corsair; the Marmon-Herrington chassis was replaced by a Hendrickson chassis.
-In addition, a distinguishing feature of the Corsair was its wraparound curved "fishbowl" windshield.
-Along with the forward-control Corsair, an all-new rear-engine model made its debut.